Skip to content

 Sermorelin is often discussed in the same breath as dramatic fat-loss results, but those results belong to tesamorelin, a different GHRH analog.
 In two randomized, placebo-controlled phase 3 trials, tesamorelin reduced visceral abdominal fat in patients with HIV-associated excess abdominal fat2.
 Those are real, well-conducted trials — for tesamorelin.

 Tesamorelin and sermorelin are not interchangeable.
 They have different molecular structures, different pharmacology, different approved contexts, and different trial programs.
 Borrowing tesamorelin's visceral-fat results to sell sermorelin is one of the most common sleights of hand in this space, and we won't do it.
 The tesamorelin data are a contrast that shows what a GHRH analog can achieve when it actually works for fat loss — not a stand-in for sermorelin's missing evidence.
+For the full side-by-side on mechanism, evidence, and regulatory status, see tesamorelin vs sermorelin.

 Why the mechanism still sounds plausible